• About Giselle Carson

 Superbly trained and conditioned female athletes pursued their dreams of becoming champions at the SEC Gymnastic Championship in Jacksonville on Saturday, March 18th.

 Marks Gray had the privilege of supporting and participating in this inspiring event.
 Giselle Carson, Marks Gray business immigration attorney and marathoner, moderated a panel including Shannon Miller (7 Olympic Gold Medals, 9 World Championship Medals), Lauren Beers (2014 NCAA Women’s Gymnastics Champion, Alabama Crimson Tide gymnastics team) and Mary Anne Jacobs (CEO of Girl Scouts of Gateway Council).
-Continue reading →
+Continue reading

 04 Tuesday Apr 2017

-Posted by Giselle Carson in Immigration News
+Posted Immigration News

-≈ Comments Off on Business Immigration and I-9/ E-Verify Changes under the Trump Administration at the SHRM Jacksonville Annual Conference
+in≈ Comments Off on Business Immigration and I-9/ E-Verify Changes under the Trump Administration at the SHRM Jacksonville Annual Conference

 Tags